dborio/linuxonC720/README.md

 Upon restart, a "scary screen" appears, saying "Chrome OS is missing or damaged".

-Press Ctrl+D. From now on you need to press Ctrl+D every time you launch ChromeOS, but soon that won't matter because you'll have Ubuntu instead.
+Press Ctrl+D. From now on you need to press Ctrl+D every time you launch ChromeOS, but soon that won't matter because you'll have your flavor of linux instead.

 It says "To turn OS verification OFF, press ENTER".
 Press Enter.